List of Publicly Traded Conglomerates and Holding Firms

 - Aoxin Tianli Group, Inc. (ABAC) (China, diversified company: Hog farming, valve manufacturing, optical fiber sensor systems)

-- Boston Omaha Corporation (BOMN) (IPO June 16, 2017; outdoor billboards, surety insurance, real estate investments)
+- Boston Omaha Corporation (BOMN) (Outdoor billboards, surety insurance, and broadband services)

 - HC2 Holdings, Inc. (HCHC) (Telecom; infrastructure; construction; energy; life sciences)